 - third parties covered by contractual protections (the ‘standard contractual clauses’ of the European Commission); and

-- third parties based on our or their certification to the EU-U.S. Privacy Shield.
+- third parties based on our or their certification to the Swiss-U.S. Privacy Shield.

-- Commitment.
-Collibra complies with the EU-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce and the European Commission (the “Principles”) regarding the collection, use, and retention of Personal Information (as defined under the Privacy Shield Principles) transferred from Europe, including the United Kingdom to the United States in reliance on Privacy Shield.
+Collibra complies with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce and the European Commission (the “Principles”) regarding the collection, use, and retention of Personal Information (as defined under the Privacy Shield Principles) transferred from the European Union and Switzerland, including the United Kingdom to the United States in reliance on Privacy Shield.

 We take appropriate security measures on both a technical and an organisational level, designed to keep your Personal Information secure.
 Our technical, administrative and physical procedures are designed to protect Personal Information from loss, theft, misuse and accidental, unlawful or unauthorized access, disclosure, alteration, use and destruction.